 The arrests prompted a major protest by Los Angeles area gay rights association, the LA Gay and Lesbian Center.
 The Los Angeles Times quoted the chief of staff for the organization, Darrel Cummings, who said “naturally we don’t condone illegal activity of any kind… but these men haven’t been proven guilty and historically, charges such as those leveled against them have involved police entrapment.
 Publishing their photos serves no purpose rather than to humiliate and destroy their lives.”
 Another writer, for the LA Weekly, censured the MBPD, saying the arrested men were “sentenced to eternal life [of struggle]” because their mug shot photos were uploaded forever to the “undiscerning internet.”

 If you or someone you care about faces similar charges, the actions you take now to protect your rights and get good legal input can mean the difference between a jail sentence/permanent sex offender label and putting this all behind you.
-Attorney Michael Kraut of the Kraut Law Group can help you understand what to do (what not to do) to fight your sex crime charges.
+Attorney Michael Kraut of the Kraut Criminal & DUI Lawyers can help you understand what to do (what not to do) to fight your sex crime charges.
 Whether you were entrapped in a public bathroom — or you face multiple other counts, such as petty theft in Southern California or violent crime charges in Los Angeles — attorney Kraut can provide you with the ace defense you need.